MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 </script>

 {% alert info %}
-For the Sanguino board with Arduino IDE 1.6.8 you'll need to add Sanguino to the Board list.
-Select menu item `File` > `Preferences` > `Additional Boards Manager URLs` and add [this source URL](https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json).
-Then use `Tools > Boards > Boards Manager` to install Sanguino from the list.
+The Sanguino board requires adding "Sanguino" support to Arduino IDE.
+Open `Preferences` and locate the `Additional Boards Manager URLs` field.
+Copy and paste [this source URL](https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json).
+Then use `Tools` > `Boards` > `Boards Manager` to install "Sanguino" from the list.
 An internet connection is required.
-(Credit to [Dust's RepRap Blog](http://dustsreprap.blogspot.my/2015/06/better-way-to-install-sanguino-in.html).)
+(Thanks to [Dust's RepRap Blog](http://dustsreprap.blogspot.my/2015/06/better-way-to-install-sanguino-in.html) for the tip.)
 {% endalert %}

 ### Custom Machine Name